Chasing the Northern Lights in Norfolk

 When it comes to camera settings for optimal aurora photos, there’s no one-size-fits-all solution.
 It varies based on factors like your camera model, the aurora’s strength, ambient light, and more.
 Our most successful results came from using a 16mm prime lens on an APS-C crop sensor camera (equivalent to 24mm on a full-frame camera), set at a wide aperture of F2.8, a 15-second exposure, and an ISO of 3200.

 For a stellar aurora shot, opt for a wide-angle lens with the widest aperture possible—ideal choices are F1.8 or F2.8.
-Experiment with shutter speed in the range of 10 to 15 seconds, adjusting based on the aurora’s intensity.
+Experiment with shutter speed in the range of 2 to 15 seconds, adjusting based on the aurora’s intensity.
 When it comes to ISO, don’t shy away from higher values; a range around 2500 to 3200 is commonly used and can yield fantastic results.
+Just know the limits of what your camera can manage before the photo becomes unusably noisy.

 Even if you don’t own a high-end camera, capturing the Northern Lights on your phone is entirely possible.
 While personal success may vary (I had mixed results), I’ve come across others who’ve taken stunning aurora photos with their phones.